Code of Conduct 2021

 If you become aware of an actual or potential conflict, you must act in accordance with applicable regulatory requirements and our policies.
 You also must notify your supervisor, the Conflicts Management Officer (CMO) for your business unit in your region, a member of LCD or the Firm’s Global Conflicts Office (GCO)-including if an actual or potential conflict arises from an investment or activity that was previously approved through the Outside Business Interests (OBI) System.
 Consult the Conflicts of Interest InfoPage for additional information.
 See the "Employee Activities" section below for more information on outside business activities.

-By Leading with Exceptional Ideas, we strive to achieve a standard of excellence in all aspects of our business.
+We strive to achieve a standard of excellence in all aspects of our business.
 We seek different perspectives and apply innovative thinking to deliver the highest quality services and products to our clients, strong returns to our shareholders and highly attractive career opportunities to our employees.

-Giving Back to the community has been a core value of Morgan Stanley since our founding.
+Giving back to the community has been a core value of Morgan Stanley since our founding.
 The Morgan Stanley Foundation and Morgan Stanley International Foundation are the centerpieces of the Firm’s support of nonprofit organizations, with a key priority of providing children with the healthy start they need for lifelong achievement.
 To learn how you can participate, click here.

 We recognize and support employees who commit their time, financial resources and expertise to charities and offer a host of programs to facilitate their engagement.
 For information on the Firm’s Global Volunteer Month as well as our year-round volunteer activities, visit the Community Affairs page on the Morgan Stanley Intranet.